What is the Camino Inglés?

-The Camino Inglés or English Camino is the historic Camino de Santiago route taken by pilgrims coming from Northern Europe, in particular, Britain and Ireland, and it also used to be a very important trading route.
+The Camino Inglés or English Camino is the historic Camino de Santiago route taken by pilgrims coming from Northern Europe, in particular, Britain and Ireland, and it was also a very important trading route.

 You can sit and rest or take a cooling dip at A Magdalena beach as you make your way between towns.
 Betanzos town is full of history and wonder, and you will have a great time exp0lring its historical buildings.